74181: Specifications

-The 74181 performs these operations on two four-bit operands generating a four-bit result with carry in 22 nanoseconds (45 MHz).
+The 74181 performs operations on two four-bit operands generating a four-bit result with carry in 22 nanoseconds (45 MHz).
 The 74S181 performs the same operations in 11 nanoseconds (90 MHz), while the 74F181 performs the operations in 7 nanoseconds (143 MHz) (typical).

-Multiple 'slices' can be combined for arbitrarily large word sizes.
+Multiple slices can be combined for arbitrarily large word sizes.
 For example, sixteen 74S181s and five 74S182 look ahead carry generators can be combined to perform the same operations on 64-bit operands in 28 nanoseconds (36 MHz).
-Although overshadowed by the performance of today's multi-gigahertz 64-bit microprocessors, this was quite impressive when compared to the sub-megahertz clock speeds of the early four- and eight-bit microprocessors.
+Although overshadowed by the performance of today's multi-gigahertz 64-bit microprocessors, this was quite impressive when compared to the megahertz clock speeds of the early eight-bit microprocessors.

 Implemented functions

 The 74181 implements all 16 possible logical functions with two variables.
 Its arithmetic functions include addition and subtraction with and without carry.
-It can be used with data in active-high (high corresponds to 1) and active-low (low corresponds to 1) logic levels.
+It can be used with active-high data, in which a high logic level corresponds to 1, and active-low data, in which a low logic level corresponds to 1.